flossiendabambi/airbnb-clone-project/README.md

    Indexing: Implement indexes for fast retrieval of frequently accessed data.
    Caching: Use caching strategies to reduce database load and improve performance.

+### API Security
+1. Authentication
+   To know who is accessing the API

+2. Authorization
+   To restrict what users can do

+3. Input Validation and Sanitization
+   Sanitize input to avoid SQL injection

+4. Rate Limiting
+   Prevent abuse and DDoS attacks by limiting:
+   -Number of requests per IP per minute
+   -Sensitive actions like login attempts